top of page

 A Mellon Sawyer Seminar on "Deep Horizons: Making Visible an Unseen Spectrum of Ecological Casualties and Prospects," CU Boulder

 At CU Boulder I was the postdoctoral fellow for a Mellon Sawyer Seminar, funded by a Comparative Study of Cultures grant, and organized by Erin Espelie, Brianne Cohen, Lori Peek, and Andrew Cowell.
-This seminar works in partnership with the NEST Studio for the Arts, the Natural Hazards Center, the Center for Native American and Indigenous Studies, and the Art & Art History Department.
+This seminar worked in partnership with the NEST Studio for the Arts, the Natural Hazards Center, the Center for Native American and Indigenous Studies, and the Art & Art History Department.
 You can read more about the seminar, and follow student work and online public lectures from leading environmentally focused scholars, here.
-I am now assisting Erin and Brianne with the editing work for a publication emerging from the series.
+Brianne, Erin, and I have now co-edited an open-access collection that grew from this seminar, entitled Deep Horizons: A Multisensory Archive of Ecological Affects and Prospects (Amherst College Press, 2023).

 Etherington_Mississippi.jpg